 No age is too young to start learning about money.
-Personal finance and understanding the value of money are valuable things to know which aren’t often taught in school.
+Personal finance and understanding the value of money are valuable things that aren’t often taught in school.

-When kids have conversations and learn about money at an early age, they are better prepared for later in life when they open a bank account, get a credit card, and get a job.
+When kids have conversations and learn about money early on, they are better prepared for later in life when they open a bank account, get a credit card, and get a job.

 Until now, there hasn’t been an intuitive budgeting or money-saving app for kids and adults.
 Enter Mydoh – a smart money-saving app with a prepaid, reloadable Visa Debit card that teaches kids about money at a young age and helps them become financially literate.

-In this Mydoh review, we’ll cover the app, how it works, some top features, pros and cons, and more.
+This Mydoh review will cover the app, how it works, some top features, pros and cons, and more.

 Parents can deposit money and assign weekly tasks for their children to complete.
 Once they do those tasks, kids can access the money on “payday,” which is every Saturday.
 Parents can also set controls and limits on spending through the app.